 We all know that curiosity kills the cat – but that doesn’t do anything to stop our compulsion to fill the gaps.

-Smart content writers invoke curiosity in a number of ways.
+A smart freelance copywriter invokes curiosity in a number of ways.
 They create suspenseful headings, purposely omit information to leave their audience hanging, or tease with subtle hints of what is to come.
 Here are some examples of good titles that open up a curiosity gap:

 - Stay-at-home mum makes £30,000 a month working from home.
 Find out how.